 We recommend using whatever time you have.
 Yes, you’ve heard of someone who just crammed for two weeks and passed.
 We believe them, too.
 Except we really believe knowledge is about more than passing an exam; it is about knowing how to help your patients for years to come.

 Ideally, you want to give yourself a few months; about eight to ten weeks to adequately study without exhausting yourself.
-Plan to study anywhere between 20 – 25 hours per week and incorporate allotted time to take a practice test, multiple choice questions, and any strategies relevant to your strengths and weaknesses.
+Plan to study anywhere between 20 – 25 hours per week and incorporate allotted time to take a practice test, multiple-choice questions, and any strategies relevant to your strengths and weaknesses.
 We talk about how important it is to make a plan before starting your OT program, and the same is true about NBCOT exam prep.
-Make a plan using your exam date as the end and work backwards.
-Then, work that study plan.
+Make a plan using your exam date as the end and work backward.
+Then, work on that study plan.

 The good news is that all those friends you made in OT school are probably also strategizing their NBCOT exam prep so study groups continue!
 In all seriousness, studying with peers, sharing study guides, and utilizing practice tests are a great way to do well on your exam.
 And, here you are at Picmonic, so you are already on your way to having the best partner available.

 We want you to walk into the NBCOT exam with confidence!
 From Neuromuscular Systems to Developmental Milestones, Picmonic for the NBCOT exam has you covered.
 Our program offers daily quizzes, a library of more than 400 Picmonics for OT, customizable playlists with the OT facts you need, and the ability to create your own Picmonics.